DoSomething/darwin/Positions/SeniorSoftwareEngineer.md

 ### Communication
 - Clearly communicates timeline, scope and technical concerns
-- Makes others better through code reviews, documentation, technical guidance, and mentoring or serving as a Tech Lead (technical or team lead) on a project.
+- Makes others better through code reviews, documentation, technical guidance, and mentoring or serving as a Tech Lead (technical or team lead) on a project
 - Regular consults with other developers on architecture, best practices, and documentation
 - Proactively identifies problems with requirements (lack of clarity, inconsistencies, technical limitations) for their own and adjacent work, and communicates these issues early to help course-correct

 ### Leadership
 - Has a mentor relationship with other engineers.
 This is broadly defined as serving as an effective listener, giving constructive critism often, and acting as a champion for others in order to facilitate growth.
-Knowledge sharing happens often via pairing, design review, code reviews, and presentations.
+Knowledge sharing happens often via pairing, design review, code reviews, and presentations
 - Comfortable doing R&D in new technologies & techniques
 - Influences how we work and what we work on
 - Solicits feedback from others and is eager to find ways to improve